130cmWolf/EcoModeWatcher/README-en.md

-# EcoModeWatcher
+# NoNapChrome

-A system tray application that automatically disables Efficiency Mode (EcoQoS) for Chrome.
+Wake up, Chrome!
+A system tray app that jolts Chrome out of its nap.
+Automatically detects and disables Chrome's Efficiency Mode (EcoQoS).

 [日本語版はこちら](README.md)

 ## Overview

 Windows 11 may place background processes into "Efficiency Mode," applying CPU throttling under certain conditions.
-When Chrome is affected, rendering and script execution can become noticeably slower.
+When Chrome is caught napping like this, rendering and script execution slow to a crawl.
-EcoModeWatcher runs silently in the background, periodically scanning processes and immediately disabling Efficiency Mode whenever Chrome is affected.
+NoNapChrome watches over Chrome and wakes it up the moment it dozes off — no naps allowed.

 ## Features